rajatshri22/coworking_project/README.md

 helm install <SERVICE_NAME> <REPO_NAME>/postgresql
 ```

-This should set up a Postgre deployment at `<SERVICE_NAME>-postgresql.default.svc.cluster.local` in your Kubernetes cluster.
+This should set up a Postgre deploymhent at `<SERVICE_NAME>-postgresql.default.svc.cluster.local` in your Kubernetes cluster.
 You can verify it by running `kubectl svc`

 By default, it will create a username `postgres`.
 The password can be retrieved with the following command:
 ```bash